jroske1120/redux-feedback-weekend/README.md

 ![Joel Roske Redux Feedback](wireframes/Redux-feedback-admin.png)
 ## Built With

 The full stack!
-React, Redux JSX, Javascript, CSS, Axios, Node, Express, Material UI, and Postgres with SQL.
+React, Redux, JSX, Javascript, CSS, Axios, Node, Express, Material UI, and Postgres with SQL.

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality, well as the members of my cohort, Paxos.